pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 After the X-Road governing authority has accepted the registration, the state of the client is set to "Registered" and the registration process is completed.

-**Note:** If the registration request is rejected by the X-Road governing authority, no automatic notification is sent to the Security Server administrator and the client remains in the "Registration in process" state on the Security Server.
-The X-Road governing authority must notify the Security Server administrator about the rejection of the request through an external channel, e.g., email.

-After a rejected client registration request, complete the following steps to send a new client registration request:

-1. Unregister the client (see [4.6.1](#461-unregistering-a-client)).
-2. Delete the client (see [4.6.2](#462-deleting-a-client)).
-3. Add a client (see [4.2](#42-adding-a-security-server-client)) or a subsystem (see [4.3](#43-adding-a-security-server-member-subsystem)).
-4. Register the client (see [4.5.1](#451-registering-a-security-server-client)).

 ### 4.6 Deleting a Client from the Security Server